Tunisian opposition leader faces money laundering allegations | Politics

 - Tunisia

-Tunisia's main opposition leader Rached Ghannouchi has been summoned to stand before an investigative judge on July 19 over money laundering allegations, a member of his Ennahda party said on Wednesday.
+Tunisia's main opposition leader Rached Ghannouchi has been summoned by a judge over money laundering allegations, his Ennahda party said on Wednesday, accusing the authorities of targeting him for political reasons.

-The party said Ghannouchi did not hold any illegal funds and said the case against him was aimed at targeting political opponents of President Kais Saied.
+The July 19 summons is to answer questions about the allegations, which Ennahda say are untrue and a result of "distortion and fabrication".
+Reuters could not immediately reach a judiciary spokesperson.

+Ghannouchi has emerged as the loudest critic of Kais Saied since the president seized broad powers last year, moved to rule by decree, and ousted the elected parliament in which the Ennahda leader is the speaker.
+Earlier this year, Saied moved to take ultimate authority over the judiciary, replacing the body that guaranteed its independence and sacking dozens of judges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)